ergogen/ergogen/docs/reference.md

 The differences between the two footprint types are:

 - an omitted `ref` in the anchor means the current key for key-level declarations, while here it defaults to `[0, 0]`
-- a parameter starting with an exclamation point is an indirect reference to an eponymous key-level attribute -- so, for example, `from = !column_net` would mean that the key's `column_net` attribute is read there.
+- a parameter starting with an equal sign `=` is an indirect reference to an eponymous key-level attribute -- so, for example, `{from: =column_net}` would mean that the key's `column_net` attribute is read there.

 Additionally, the edge cut of the PCB (or other decorative outlines for the silkscreen maybe) can be specified using a previously defined outline name under the `outlines` key.